core-wg/resource-directory/draft-ietf-core-resource-directory.md

       multicast address for each scope that interested CoAP nodes should listen to; CoAP needs the Link-Local and Site-Local scopes only.

+\[ The RFC editor is asked to replace MCD1 and MCD2 with the assigned addresses throughout the document. \]

 # Examples {#examples}